-Audit of Accounts of Owners' Corporations of Buildings - Audit Issues
+Audit of Financial Statements of Owners' Corporations of Buildings - Audit Issues

-The Questions and Answers (Q&As) below are developed by the joint Working Group on Audit of Accounts of Owners' Corporations of Buildings of the Institute's Auditing and Assurance Standards Committee (AASC) and Small and Medium Practitioners' Committee (SMPC) to raise practising members' awareness of the common audit issues that may be encountered by auditors of accounts of Owners' Corporations of Buildings registered under the Building Management Ordinance (Chapter 344) of Hong Kong Special Administrative Region.
-They should be read in the light of applicable Hong Kong Standards on Auditing issued by the Institute.
+Subsequent to the Questions and Answers (Q&As) issued in December 2006 which were developed by a joint Working Group of the Institute's Auditing and Assurance Standards Committee (AASC) and Small and Medium Practitioners' Committee, to raise practising members' awareness of the common audit issues that may be encountered by auditors of financial statements of Owners' Corporations of Buildings registered under the Building Management Ordinance (Chapter 344), the Home Affairs Department issued a Building Management (Amendment) Ordinance 2007 in May 2007.
+This set of Q&As updates the Q&As issued in December 2006 to reflect the Building Management (Amendment) Ordinance 2007.

-This set of Q&As addresses some of the common issues and questions to be considered in the planning process and the practical procedures that can be applied to the audit of accounts of owners' corporation of building.
+This set of Q&As addresses some of the common issues and questions to be considered in the planning process and the practical procedures that can be applied to the audit of financial statements of owners' corporation of building.
+Revisions have been made mainly to the extracts of the Building Management Ordinance in Appendix 1 and the example unqualified auditor's report in Appendix 2 to correspond to the revised wordings in the Building Management Ordinance brought about by the Building Management (Amendment) Ordinance 2007.
+They should be read in the light of applicable Hong Kong Standards on Auditing (HKSAs) issued by the Institute.

-The Working Group welcomes your comments and feedback, which should be sent to commentletters@hkicpa.org.hk, for the attention of Patricia McBride, Director, Standard Setting.
+The AASC welcomes your comments and feedback, which should be sent to commentletters@hkicpa.org.hk, for the attention of Director, Standard Setting of the Institute.

 The Q&As are intended for general guidance only.
-The Institute, the AASC, the SMPC and the Working Group on Audit of Accounts of Owners' Corporations of Buildings DO NOT accept any responsibility or liability, and DISCLAIM all responsibility and liability, in respect of the Q&As and any consequences that may arise from any person acting or refraining from action as a result of any materials in the Q&As.
+The Institute DOES NOT accept any responsibility or liability, and DISCLAIM all responsibility and liability, in respect of the Q&As and any consequences that may arise from any person acting or refraining from action as a result of any materials in the Q&As.

-- Q1: What are the responsibilities of the Management Committee (MC) or the professional property manager employed by the Owners' Corporation (OC) or its MC? - A1: In relation to the audit of the annual financial statements of an Owners' Corporation of a Building, it is the responsibility of the MC, or a professional property manager employed by the OC or its MC, to carry out its duties under the Building Management Ordinance (BMO) to: - maintain proper books or records of account and other financial records in accordance with the Sixth (Accounts) and Seventh (Mandatory Terms of Deeds of Mutual Trust) Schedules to the BMO; - prepare the annual financial statements which present fairly the financial transactions and financial position of the OC; and - provide all the information and explanations which are considered necessary by the auditor.
+Q1: What are the responsibilities of the Management Committee (MC) or the professional property manager employed by the Owners' Corporation (OC) or its MC?

+- A1: In relation to the audit of the annual financial statements of an Owners' Corporation of a Building, it is the responsibility of the MC, or a professional property manager employed by the OC or its MC, to carry out its duties under the Building Management Ordinance (BMO) to: - maintain proper books or records of account and other financial records in accordance with Schedule 6 (Accounts) and Schedule 7 (Mandatory Terms of Deeds of Mutual Trust) to the BMO; - prepare the annual financial statements which give a true and fair view of the financial transactions and financial position of the OC; and - provide all the information and explanations which are considered necessary by the auditor.